Steroids in Bodybuilding: Is Bodybuilding Too Drug Obsessed?

 Interestingly, the American practice guideline on testosterone therapy recommends against the use of testosterone in patients with hematocrit above 50 percent or untreated obstructive sleep apnea, whereas the European guideline on male hypogonadism suggests that testosterone therapy is contraindicated at a hematocrit greater than 54 per cent.

-therapeutic phlebotomy used to manage elevated haemoglobin
+therapeutic phlebotomy used to manage high haemoglobin and haematocrit bodybuilding

 Why some athletes “reset” to a higher haemoglobin level